 Squarespace has a 14 day trial before forcing you to decide to go premium, or pass.
 The entry point is $12 each month, going up to $36

 Bottom line: If you build a successful website, the small price difference will become irrelevant.
 Both platforms offer stable hosting and that is invaluable.
-Much of the design and build work can be done yourself, however, should you want to hire a professional web developer, you can expect to pay between $400-750 a day.
+Much of the design and build work can be done yourself, however, should you want to hire a professional web developer, you can expect to pay between $400-750 per month.

 Wix is a much-loved platform that goes from strength to strength.
 They have faced up to their faults and built a website builder that is both simple to use and feature rich.
 What’s more, they have built a back-end Dashboard that gives small business owners a suite of tools to help manage their digital operations.